A Viewer Mail request leads to the firing of a beloved Late Night staffer; the first edition of "Floor Crew Show n' Tell" (see recap).

 Randy Newman makes a rare appearance on Late Night, performing "I Love L.A." and "Political Science."
 Later, survivalist Tom Brown Jr. weirds out Dave.

 Dave telling the audience who will be on the next night's show turns into a convoluted explanation featuring Paul, several writers and staffers, and Frank Zappa.
-Also, basketball great/future talk show host Magic Johnson makes his first guest appearance on Late Night.
+Also, basketball great/future talk show host Magic Johnson and psychic Morris Fonte makes their first guest appearances on Late Night.

 Dave explains that tomorrow's show is preempted for Wimbledon coverage, so to ease worried viewers Dave and Bill Wendell appear in a sketch called "Anatomy of a Preemption."
 The sketch ends with Bill reading from actor George Kennedy's new novel.
 Also, Chris Elliott is "The Psychotic Page" during a rare Wednesday "Viewer Mail" segment.moreless